segovia94/block-style-plugins/README.md

 `themename\Plugin\BlockStyle\SampleBlockStyle.php` which will extend the BlockStyleBase class

-### Visibility rules for showing or style options per block
+### Visibility rules for showing style options per block

 "include" and "exclude" attributes are available to only include certain blocks or to exclude certain blocks from accessing your custom block styles.